 If you're the crafty type or like to make handmade gifts, you may be interested in homemade potpourri recipes.
 What's really nice about it is, you can use flowers and herbs from your own garden and even just jars from the dollar store to keep them in.
 It's a great way to "recycle" your garden and bring it inside, or even share it with a friend.
 Makes economical gifts your friends will be thrilled to receive, too.

 So here's the list of possible ingredients for homemade potpourri recipes.
-Whatever you don't have at home, you can pick up at the grocery, the garden store or get it on this site!
+Whatever you don't have at home, you can pick up at the grocery, the garden store or get more information on the ingredients and fixatives

 Herbs and Spices Good for Potpourri